iVuDang/freeCodeCamp-Arithmetic-Formatter/README.md

             string.rjust(length, character)

             length - length of the returned string character - optional character to fill the missing space to the left of the string).
-Default is " " (space).

             e.g.
             number = 32